spagnoloG/md-notes/powerusage.md

-# Check deatiled power usage on linux (common distros have it preinstalled)
+# Check deatiled power usage on linux

+## Upower (common distros have it preinstalled)
 ```bash
  upower --monitor-detail
 ```